-- Developing a Cultural Strategy for Kensington & Chelsea to engage the skills, talents, creative energy and diversity of the community and celebrate arts and cultural opportunities in the Borough. - Finding new ways to work with young people through the ConneXions strategy.
+- Developing a Cultural Strategy for Kensington and Chelsea to engage the skills, talents, creative energy and diversity of the community and celebrate arts and cultural opportunities in the Borough. - Finding new ways to work with young people through the ConneXions strategy.
 This will provide specialist advice, guidance, support and personal development opportunities for 13-19 year olds in the Borough. - Undertaking a review of Leisure provision in the Borough which will include the consideration of issues such as access.

-- Working with others to influence Notting Hill Carnival to be a first class set of events and educational opportunities. - Meeting with Government, other national bodies and Councils to develop strategies to overcome recruitment problems.
+- Working with others to influence Notting Hill Carnival to be a first class set of events and educational opportunities. - Meeting with Government, other national bodies and Councils to develop strategies to overcome recruitment problems. - Implementing the Government's proposed new curriculum for 14-19 year olds and working in partnership with the Learning and Skills Council to give young people access to a range of high quality general, mixed and vocational options, including Modern Apprenticeships, with clear progression routes into further learning and employment.